We are paid for the leads we generate for the companies advertised on our site

 Uber Eats vs DoorDash: Customer Service

-Customers and drivers have five ways to contact Uber Eats: via the app, Email, Twitter, Phone, and their help page to answer FAQs.
-In some cities, they also have offices that drivers can visit known as Greenlight Hubs.
+Customers and drivers have five ways to contact Uber Eats: via the app, email, Twitter, phone, and their help page to answer FAQs.
+Some cities also have offices that drivers can visit, known as Greenlight Hubs.

-DoorDash’s customer service has a solid reputation with 24/7 live chat, or you can call their customer support number 855-973-1040.
+DoorDash’s customer service has a solid reputation with 24/7 live chat.
+You can also call their customer support number at 855-973-1040.
 Additionally, they have a help/FAQ page that answers common questions.

-All in all, it will come down to personal preference, so, in conclusion, we are going to stay on the fence and declare it a draw!
+All in all, it will come down to personal preference, so, in conclusion, we will stay on the fence and declare it a draw!

 Actual earnings may differ and depend on factors like number of deliveries completed, time of day, location, and expenses.
 Hourly pay is calculated using average Dasher payouts while on a delivery (from the time you accept an order until the time you drop it off) over a 90 day period and includes compensation from peak pay, tips, and other incentives.